Middle East and North Africa Studies Minor

 APPLY TO DREXEL AND EARN A MENA STUDIES MINOR

-Are you interested in supplementing your degree with Middle East and North Africa Studies courses?
-Apply to one of our programs today, or visit campus to get started.
+Interested in supplementing your degree with a Middle East and North Africa Studies Minor?
+Apply now, or visit our campus to learn more about life at Drexel University.